Make Sure Church and School Bus and Van Drivers are Up to Licensing Standards

+A valid driver's license for a personal vehicle is not substantial enough to get behind the wheel of your church or school bus or 16 person passenger van.
 Drivers, whether paid or volunteer, must have a commercial driver's license (CDL) if they operate a vehicle with a gross vehicle weight greater than 26,000 pounds or a vehicle designed to transport 16 or more passengers, including the driver.

-The skills test takes one to two hours and includes a pre-trip inspection and a road test in the type of vehicle you plan to drive.
+Skills Test - Includes a pre-trip inspection and a road test in the type of vehicle you plan to drive.
 The driver is responsible to supply his or her own vehicle.

 Generally, you will pay $10 to $60 for a four-year CDL, depending on your state.
 Additional fees may be charged for the road skills test.

 The penalties for driving a church or school bus, large passenger van, or other commercial vehicle without a CDL can be severe.
 Your organization or your driver risk the following:

 A heavy fine.
 Your organization also can face fines of up to $5,000 if it allows an individual to drive a commercial vehicle without a CDL or with suspended license.